newaetech/chipwhisperer-tutorials/PA_Intro_1-Firmware_Build_Setup-OPENADC-CWLITEXMEGA.rst

     target = cw.target(scope, cw.targets.SimpleSerial)

-Next, we’ll do some basic setup.
-Most of these settings don’t matter for now, but take note of the ``scope.clock`` and ``scope.io``, which setup the clock and serial io lines, which needs to be done before programming the target.
+Next, we'll do some basic setup.
+Most of these settings don't matter for now, but take note of the ``scope.clock`` and ``scope.io``, which setup the clock and serial io lines, which needs to be done before programming the target.

-**Some targets require settings different than what’s below.
+**Some targets require settings different than what's below.
 Check the relevant wiki article for your target for more information**